LittleGitPhoenix/Data.Plc/README.md

 | Value | **_BitCollection_** | Specialized class that holds the bits and bytes of the item. |

-To make working with plc items easier, specialized items for the most common data types exist in the namespace **_PhoenixPlc.Items.Typed_**.
+To make working with plc items easier, specialized items for the most common data types exist in the namespace **_Phoenix.Data.Plc.Items.Typed_**.
 Those items automatically convert the underlying **_BitCollection_** into more concrete types:

 - BitPlcItem
 - BytesPlcItem